LEETM05/Pathfinder-C/README.md

 # Navigation Project

 ## Description
-This project appears to be a C/C++ application related to navigation.
+This project appears to be a C application related to navigation.
 Further details will be added here.

 ## Files
 - `NAVI.c`: Main source file for navigation logic.